 The formal, major writing assignments will be graded holistically.
 These program policies will be incorporated and tailored with consideration of each assignment's goals and objectives as well as how it helps the reader to achieve their purpose and understanding.
 It will additionally evaluate how well the writer is able to present writing that has been integrated with consideration to the relevant readings.

-Grading for the academic year Total ~2000 pts possible:
+Grading for the fall: Total ~1500 pts possible: